 What We Love About The Big Latch On

-Nursing is a natural act, but it’s not without controversy.
-Despite the scientific consensus that breastfeeding is the optimal food for infants, a US delegation recently sought to remove language in a UN resolution that would “protect, promote, and support breastfeeding” or that would halt “inappropriate promotion of food products that may have deleterious effects on infants and young children.”
+Breastfeeding is a natural act, but it’s not without controversy.
+Despite the scientific consensus that breast milk is the optimal food for infants, just last year, a US delegation sought to remove language in a UN resolution that would “protect, promote, and support breastfeeding” or that would halt “inappropriate promotion of food products that may have deleterious effects on infants and young children.”
 The US representatives threatened to withdraw military aid and trade for Ecuador if it supported the resolution.

-There are still women pumping in workplace bathrooms under the sink or in rooms with ongoing surveillance; women are forced to quit their jobs because they were not allowed adequate nursing or pumping breaks.
-The pain of being judged or shamed for their breastfeeding choices can stick with mothers many years later.
+There are still women pumping in workplace bathrooms under the sink or in rooms with ongoing surveillance; women are forced to quit their jobs because they weren’t allowed adequate nursing or pumping breaks.
+The pain of being judged or shamed for their breastfeeding choices can stick with mothers for years.

-To help address these challenges, the Big Latch On draws attention to the importance of breastfeeding support within local communities.
+To help address these challenges, The Big Latch On draws attention to the importance of breastfeeding support within local communities.
 Like any good grassroots movement, the local emphasis encourages a greater sense of camaraderie.
-Whether you’re nursing your first or your fifth, the Big Latch On offers an exhilarating chance to be part of something bigger than yourself and to remember that, while breastfeeding can sometimes feel lonely, you’re not alone; there’s an encouraging global community of breastfeeding supporters, who would love your help as they work to ensure every mom’s breastfeeding rights.
+Whether you’re breastfeeding your first or your fifth, The Big Latch On offers an exhilarating chance to be part of something bigger than yourself and to remember that, while breastfeeding can sometimes feel lonely, you’re not alone; there’s an encouraging global community of breastfeeding supporters who would love your help as they work to ensure every mom’s rights.